MUTANT: A Recipe for Multilingual Tokenizer Design: Introduction

-Designing an efficient tokenizer involves making careful choices around the size of the vocabulary (of tokens), tokenizer training data, the tokenization approach, and, doing this across languages is nontrivial.
-In this work, we present IndicSuperTokenizer, an efficient tokenizer for Indic LLMs, that achieves state-of-the-art fertility scores across 22 Indic languages, English, and code.
-Our design choices are grounded in detailed ablations and our tokenizer combines linguistically grounded pre-tokenization with a two-stage subword–superword learning process (inspired from SuperBPE~\citep{liu2025superbpespacetravellanguage}), yielding a more compact and semantically faithful vocabulary.
+Designing an efficient tokenizer involves making careful choices around the the tokenization algorithm, size of the vocabulary (of tokens) as well as tokenizer training data.
+In this work, we address five core questions and investigate how to design effective multilingual tokenizers by i) examining trade-offs between low- and high-resource languages, ii) joint versus language-specific training, iii) multilingual data balancing, iv) the role of pre-tokenization, and v) the benefits of incorporating multi-word expressions via curriculum training.
+Supported by controlled experiments and systematic ablations, we present MUltilingual Tokenizer optimization ANd Training (MUTANT) as a practical and reproducible recipe (see Figure \ref{fig:mnt-flow}) for building equitable, efficient, and linguistically grounded multilingual tokenizers for LLMs.
+We apply our recipe to train MUTANT-Indic, a state-of-the-art tokenizer for Indic LLMs, demonstrating the benefits of our methodology in a real-world multilingual setting.
+MUTANT-Indic combines linguistically grounded pre-tokenization with a two-stage subword–multi-word learning process~\citep{liu2025superbpespacetravellanguage}, yielding a compact and semantically faithful vocabulary.
 Figure~\ref{fig:teaser} illustrates some examples where our approach avoids fragmenting common words or idiomatic phrases into unnatural subunits across different languages.
 We make the following contributions:

-\begin{itemize} \item We present IndicSuperTokenizer, a state-of-the-art tokenizer for Indic LLMs, systematically benchmarking it against popular multilingual baselines. \item We study the impact of vocabulary size, training data, and language-specific pre-tokenization choices on fertility score, showing that careful pre-tokenization outweighs naive vocabulary scaling. \item To the best of our knowledge, we are the first to carry out a comprehensive benchmarking of a tokenizer across multiple intrinsic quality measures, as well as to study its downstream impact on task performance and LLM inference efficiency in both pretraining from scratch as well as continual pretraining settings. \end{itemize}
+\begin{itemize}[noitemsep] \item We propose MUTANT, a principled and general recipe for training optimal multilingual tokenizers.
+We systematically study the effect of vocabulary size, data distribution, language-specific pre-tokenization and multi-stage training on multilingual performance. \item We demonstrate the effectiveness by training MUTANT-Indic, that achieves state-of-the-art (SOTA) performance for Indic languages. \item To the best of our knowledge, we are the first to carry out a comprehensive benchmarking of tokenizers across multiple intrinsic and downstream LLM performance measures in both pretraining from scratch as well as continual pretraining settings.
+We will publicly release the evaluation framework to enable reproducibility and community benchmarking. \end{itemize}